 The Artback Artists Cooperative program first started in 1992 when a group of local artists created the first mural.
 The response was so resoundingly positive that they quickly realized they had something special going on and started adding a new mural each year.

 Each one has a different theme, highlighting the town’s heritage, like Indigenous American history or its logging background.
-A mural celebrating the Barlow Road section of the Oregon Trail that went through Estacada is in the process of being restored and will be relocated to nearby Philip Foster Farm if all goes well.
+A mural celebrating the Barlow Road section of the Oregon Trail that went through Estacada was restored back in 2017 and relocated to nearby Philip Foster Farm.

 The murals allow visitors truly connect with the town in a much more authentic manner.
 Plus, while strolling the streets looking at the artwork, visitors can take the opportunity to sample some craft beer at Fearless Brewing.
 They say the beer is so good because it’s brewed from the magical waters of the Clackamas River.
 Looking to try a variety of beers?
 Clackamas River Growlers has over 32 taps of beer and cider.